 The District made significant progress toward Goal 3 as measured by several metrics.
-Attendance rates and chronic absenteeism rates improved significantly.
 Student sense of belonging improved as did student perception of teacher care and support.
 Academic integrity also improved significantly.

 Significant challenges remain with this goal as indicated by several metrics.
 Positive academic engagement and school connection remained relatively flat and there was an increase in school stress and academic worry.
+Attendance rates declined slightly and chronic absenteeism increased.

 There were no substantive differences in the major planned action and implementation.
 The Beyond Diversity programming went beyond the planned actions and the school climate efforts also exceeded plans.
 Efforts and plans for restorative justice and social emotional learning were implemented, but scaled down in scope.
-School counseling planning took place throughout the year, but a "Comprehensive School Counseling Program master plan was not refined and implemented, an action that will prioritized in 2022-2023.
-Student summits and were scaled back and only executed in the spring due to COVID-19 safety concerns.
+School counseling planning took place throughout the year, but a "Comprehensive School Counseling Program master plan was not refined and implemented and 4-year plans for students were not fully implemented, an action that will prioritized in 2023-2024.